 When requested Lancers also provide their talents to assist the missions of other Veteran Service Organizations in the local community.

 Everyone has talent and skills.
 Recognizing them and using them is how great things are achieved.
 When you register as a Lancer, you are asked what skills and talents you are willing to share.
 We then pool your talents and skills with other volunteers in your area.
-As opportunities to serve come available you will receive an email.
-If you are able to provide a service or talent at that time, simply email back for details.
+Opportunities to serve are often posted on this website on the "opportunities to Serve" page, and on our facebook page.
 No one is required to do more than that which they are comfortable and able to do.

 The Lancers have never been and never will be about any ONE individual, but is all about one mission.
 We believe that working together Veterans and Active Duty can have positive effects on the community in which they live and serve.

 Our motto has ALWAYS been, "You can do a little with a lot... or a lot with a little, it all depends on organization and effort."
 Are you ready to be a member of our team of doers...
 Who work together for our Veterans and Active Duty.
-If you do not have a local chapter in your town, use the information on our contact page and send us a message.
-We will send you everything you need to get one started.
+Being a Lancer is a way of life, a choice to serve others who serve and have served.